flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

 ```

 - The line `double atof(char []);` says that `atof` is a function that takes one `char[]` argument and returns a `double`.
-  - `atof` must be declared and defined consistently
+  - `atof` must be declared and defined consistently.
     - These mismatches can occur most often in multifile compilation.
   - Without a *prototype*, a function is defined *implicitly* by its first declaration.
     - If not declared, it is assumed to return an `int` and no argument assumptions are made